Lesabotsy/bootcamp/README.md

 This is a guide for people who want to self-study the basics of Computer Science.
 There is a discord server [here](https://discord.gg/8kTaMrKS) if you're lookig for a community of self learning people.
 These being university courses, they won't stay online forever, make your own backup with [yt-dlp](https://github.com/yt-dlp/yt-dlp) for videos, and [wget](https://www.gnu.org/software/wget/) for websites.
 Finally there are extras courses [here](https://github.com/Lesabotsy/bootcamp/blob/main/extras-courses.md), for more specialized subjetcs or to dive deeper after finishing the basics.

+The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

+ - CS 61A concentrates on the idea of abstraction, allowing the programmer to think in terms appropriate to the problem rather than in low-level operations dictated by the computer hardware.
+ - CS 61B deals with the more advanced engineering aspects of software, such as constructing and analyzing large programs.
+ - CS 61C focuses on machines and how they execute programs.

 🥼 Labs | 📹 Videos | 📕 Books | [📝 Notes](https://github.com/Lesabotsy/bootcamp/blob/main/notes.md)

 ### Prerequisites